Buescher State Park

 Friends of the Lost Pines State Parks - The Friends of the Lost Pines State Parks was organized to assist in the promotion, interpretation and operation of Bastrop and Buescher state parks.
-As a fundraising and service group, the goal of the friends is to help in the overall operation of the park through sponsoring events, helping fund projects and raising the awareness of Bastrop and Buescher state parks as an asset to the community and surrounding areas.
+As a fundraising and service group, the goal of the friends group is to help in the overall operation of the park through sponsoring events, helping fund projects and raising the awareness of Bastrop and Buescher state parks as an asset to the community and surrounding areas.
 For more information, go to the Friends of Lost Pines State Parks website.

 Scenic Drives (Field Trips on Wheels) - Get in the car and go for a leisurely drive along Park Road 1C between Buescher and Bastrop state parks.
 This scenic 12-mile route will take you through the beautiful Lost Pines of East Central Texas.
 Turn down the radio and enjoy the serenity of the forest along this quiet drive.
 Call the park for more information.

 The park offers a variety of educational opportunities; check the calendar for upcoming events or contact the park for special tours.